unn-info-tech/custom_user_auth/README.md

 2. **Install Celery And Redis:**
-- In your project's virtual environment, install Celery using pip:
+- In your project's virtual environment, install Celery and Redis using pip:
   ```
   pip install celery
   pip install redis